Former open-wheel ace Bob Muir passes away - Speedcafe

 Tuesday 14th February, 2023 - 10:40pm

-Former open wheel ace Bob Muir has passed away in Sydney.
+Former open-wheel ace Bob Muir has passed away in Sydney.

 Muir raced Formula Vee, Formula 2 and Formula 5000 in Australia and in the US and Europe in the 1970s, but it was a lack of funds and not ability that ended his ultimate dream of racing Formula 1.

-Later in his career his attention turned to touring cars back in Australia and he co-drove with Ian “Pete” Goeghegan in the famous Army Reserve-backed XD Falcon at 1981 Bathurst 1000.
+Later in his career, his attention turned to touring cars back in Australia and he co-drove with Ian ‘Pete’ Goeghegan in the famous Army Reserve-backed XD Falcon at 1981 Bathurst 1000.

 They qualified 13th and finished 28th after a six-car pile-up cut the race short on lap 122.
 Dick Johnson and John French were declared the winners.